Bubble-Bits/Charity-Connect/README.md

   - The user has the chance opt to login with Google and Github
   - The user also has the chance to signup with email and password

+### Navigation Bar
+- Navigation bar allows has several icons.
+  - The Earth icon allows return the user to the home screen.
+  -

 ### Home Page
 - The homepage contains our company "Charity Connect", buttons for "View Donations" and "Donate Today!"
   - View Donation queries the database to show which items are in the location.
     -  There is a sort button that allows the user to sort by ["Apparel", "Electronics", "Entertainment", "Family", "Garden and Outdoors", "Hobbies", "Homegoods", "Music", "Sports",              "Supplies", "Toys and Games", "Vehicles", "Other"]
     -  There's also a view on map which leads to the map feature of the application.
+  - Donate Today button leads to the Item page.

 ### Item Page
 - The Item Page breaks down the donation description from its name, claim status, claim capabilities, description, donor profile, messaging capabilities and location through a google map api.